vedangj044/blog/content/gsoc-phase1.md

 This may sound like a lot to do, especially if you are not familiar with tools like [OpenSSL](https://www.openssl.org/), don't worry, DRG is here to rescue.
 DRG abstracts this entire process in not more than 2 commands.

 - `drg trust create`: Creates an app key, Trust anchor, and adds it to the application object.
-- `drg trust add`: Uses the app key to sign and export device certificate and key.
+- `drg trust enroll`: Uses the app key to sign and export device certificate and key.

 We have focused on having a pure rust implementation for all the cryptography we have used here. [`rcgen`](https://crates.io/crates/rcgen) crate is just amazing and makes handling X.509 certificates very easy.
 Currently, We using the ECDSA algorithm to generate the key pairs, this is the default for the rcgen crate, but we are working on generating and using RSA key pairs as well.